setchkin/NANO/README.md

-# NANO-Wallet-Generator
+# NANO-Poster-Generator

-Generates poster with Qr code for NANO Wallet addresses
+Generates a poster with your Public Wallet Address, plus NANO Logo and some Text.